KelvinoKing/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 ***2-statuscode.js*** -> *script that display the status code of a GET request.The first argument is the URL to request (GET),the status code must be printed like this: code: <status code>, you must use the module request*

 ***3-starwars_title.js*** -> *script that prints the title of a Star Wars movie where the episode number matches a given integer.
 The first argument is the movie ID, you must use the Star wars API with the endpoint https://swapi-api.alx-tools.com/api/films/:id, you must use the module request*

+***4-starwars_count.js*** -> *script that prints the number of movies where the character “Wedge Antilles” is present.The first argument is the API URL of the Star wars API: https://swapi-api.alx-tools.com/api/films/, wedge Antilles is character ID 18 - your script must use this ID for filtering the result of the API, you must use the module request*